-Since 1970 Central Church has operated a food pantry on Wednesday mornings (8 a.m. — noon) that provides groceries and fresh produce to approximately 120 neighborhood households each month.
+Since 1970 Central Church has operated a food pantry on Wednesday mornings (9:00 – 11:00 a.m.) that provides groceries and fresh produce to approximately 120 neighborhood households each month.
 Pantry patrons may also select items of clothing and housewares from the extensive Clothes Closet.
-We also assist folks in Also available is enrolling in the food stamp program.
+We also assist folks in enrolling in the food stamp program.

 Central Presbyterian is a Presbyterian Church (USA) Earth Care congregation.
 Our solar panel-covered roof has reduced our energy we use by 60% since 2019.
 We program heating and cooling zones in the building for when they are occupied.
 Our outside water use is minimized by landscaping with plants native to our region and regulating irrigation.
 Energy consumption is further lessened by increasing use of LED light bulbs.

 Central Presbyterian was for several years the city’s only Presbyterian Church that openly welcomed persons who are LGBTQIA and gender non-binary.
 Our Session reflects that persons of different gender identification and sexual orientation are represented in leadership roles.
 We wrote and proposed overtures which changed the polity of the Presbyterian Church (USA), opening the door to ordination (2010) and same gender marriage (2014) for Presbyterian Christians.
-Presently we provide rehearsal space for the Mid America Freedom Band, Kansas City’s LGBTQ community band; rehearsal and office space for the Kansas City Women’s Chorus and storage space for Heartland Men’s Chorus (both member choruses of GALA); and office space for Covenant Network of Presbyterians, whose mission is to further the full inclusion of LGBTQ persons in the life of the church.
+Presently we provide rehearsal and office space for the Kansas City Women’s Chorus and storage space for Heartland Men’s Chorus (both member choruses of GALA); and office space for the Presbyterian Synod of Mid-America, Te Deum, and the Covenant Network of Presbyterians, whose mission is to further the full inclusion of LGBTQ persons in the life of the church.

 We partner with local, national and global organizations to leverage our resources to shape a better world.
 These are some of our partners.